ff137/aries-cloudcontroller-python/README.md

 ### Interacting with the client

-Once you have the client set up, you're ready to interact with it.
-Because the API is fully typed, the best way to know what is available is by looking at the ACA-Py swagger UI, and the available properties on the client.
+Once the client is set up, you're ready to interact with it.
+As the API is fully typed, the best way to discover available operations is by exploring the ACA-Py swagger UI, or the properties on the client.

-For example to create and receive an invitation the following methods can be called:
+For example, to create and receive an invitation, call the following methods:

 ```python
 invitation = await client.connection.create_invitation(